5 Ways to enjoy a day in the Swan Valley

 Let your senses run wild in the Swan Valley; watch row after row of succulent vines roll by, smell the aroma of the cedar barrels and savour every delicious taste of the Valley.
 Each stunning vineyard will reveal amazing scenery and leave you breathless.

-Our Top Gun Tours wine tours of the Swan Valley will take you through two prestigious wineries, lunch at Bistro 10481, two more remarkable wineries, followed by a decadent favourite – the chocolate stop.
+Our Top Gun Tours wine tours of the Swan Valley will take you through two prestigious wineries, lunch at Mandoon Estate, two more remarkable wineries, followed by a decadent favourite – the chocolate stop.
 Rest assured, the samples will be amazing, the food delicious and the scenery unforgettable.

 With all these options and just a 25-minute drive from Perth, why wouldn’t you choose the Swan Valley to spend a day?